 We realise that our workforce are our biggest asset and investment in people is a core element of our business philosophy.
 This commitment to our employees will help to ensure that we retain existing staff and attract new employees of the highest calibre.

-Sovereign Group provides clear and fair terms of employment, as set out in the appointment letter we send each new employee and in the Sovereign Staff Handbook given to each member of the team.
+Sovereign Group provide clear and fair terms of employment, as set out in the appointment letter we send each new employee and in the Sovereign Staff Handbook given to each member of the team.

 Training has always formed a major part of the Sovereign philosophy.
-We provide training opportunities across our entire work place; this has empowered our employees giving them the confidence to make critical business decisions at the ‘front line’ We also have a Local Employment & Training Policy which offers real opportunities to the communities we work in.
+We provide training opportunities across our entire work place; this has empowered our employees, giving them the confidence to make critical business decisions at the ‘front line’.
+We also have a Local Employment & Training Policy which offers real opportunities to the communities we work in.

 We encourage an entrepreneurial and innovative approach to our business and welcome our staff’s input to company structure, policies and working procedures.
 Staff are given the confidence to promote their “creative side” however small their input might seem.